rafael-abuawad/pangolin-stimpack-hooks/README.md

 # **Pangolin Stimpack Hooks**

-**Pangolin Stimpack Hooks** is a set of hooks designed to incentivize liquidity and trading on Pangolin DEX.
-This project empowers both developers and regular users to create DeFi applications with an engaging, gamified interface.
-Built for Pangolin’s upcoming V3, these hooks allow easy integration and user engagement without requiring complex setup.
+**Pangolin Stimpack Hooks** is a user-friendly web application designed to make it easy for anyone to create, deploy, and manage their own Pangolin V3 Hooks.
+With a simple, gamified interface, users can build hooks focused on boosting liquidity and incentivizing participation on Pangolin DEX, all without needing a complex setup.
+Currently, Stimpack Hooks offers four core hooks, each geared toward driving liquidity and encouraging both liquidity providers and traders to engage.

-The system consists of two main contracts:
+The system consists of two main components:
-1. `StimpackHook.sol`: The most basic hook for providing liqudity and volume incentives.
+1. `StimpackHook.sol`: The basic hook contract that provides liquidity and volume incentives.
-2. `Factory.sol`: The factory, wich manages the deployments of the hooks, and so on.
+2. `Factory.sol`: A factory contract that manages the deployment and organization of individual hooks.

 ![Screenshot 2024-11-02 at 16-06-47 Create Next App](https://github.com/user-attachments/assets/e9f14531-e04f-4222-bf79-0f2788255d07)
 ![Screenshot 2024-11-02 at 16-07-15 Create Next App](https://github.com/user-attachments/assets/99d709fd-221e-4f6f-98b5-0a44eb233f32)